yukiarrr/ios-build-action/README.md

 # iOS Build Action

+**This is a fork of yukiarrr/ios-build-action, since it does not support custom entitlements yet.
+There is PR open and we recommend that you use the official github action instead of ours once the PR is merged**.
+Use it only if you need custom entitlements.
+We do not plan on supporting this action as of now!

 This action build iOS project. (.xcodeproj, .xcworkspace)

 And can export to ipa, so it can be continuously delivered to DeployGate and TestFlight.